- Download our Moving to Hong Kong Guide (PDF)

 Expats' experiences of culture shock in Hong Kong may not be as dramatic as they would expect, especially if they’re from an English-speaking country.
-As Hong Kong is a former colony of Britain, the locals’ English proficiency is high.
+Hong Kong is a former colony of Britain, so the locals’ English proficiency is high.
 Moreover, the religious and cultural tolerance of those living here is quite high.

 Language barrier in Hong Kong

 Hong Kongers are usually Cantonese- and English-speaking, with some degree of fluency in Mandarin.
-This bilingual nature actually makes it rather difficult for expats to pick up any Cantonese; people will insist on speaking English just because somebody looks like a foreigner.
+This bilingual nature actually makes it rather difficult for expats to pick up any Cantonese; people will often insist on speaking English just because somebody looks like a foreigner.

 Cultural differences in Hong Kong